Chapter 8: Standing Rules CC

-No new proposals are considered at the final meeting with prior consent of the Committee.
+New proposals are only considered at the final meeting with prior consent of the Committee.

 Copies of the agenda for the next meeting are distributed via email to department chairs and faculty and made available to the entire college community through the website.